Search

 Intuition is a skill that benefits from regular cultivation.
 Treat it like any other discipline: set aside time, observe, and refine.
 The following practices can help you build a stronger, more reliable inner voice.

 Begin each day with a quiet moment of stillness.
-Even five minutes of breathing and reflection can prime your mind for subtle signals.
-Pay attention to how you feel before you start your work or before you decide on your schedule.
-Notice the sensations that arise - tightness, ease, curiosity - and let them be your first data point.
+Even five minutes of breathing and reflection primes your mind for subtle signals.
+Notice how you feel before you start work or decide on your schedule.
+Pay attention to sensations that arise - tightness, ease, curiosity - and let them be your first data point.

 As you go through the day, keep an eye out for spontaneous thoughts.
 These thoughts often carry the imprint of intuition.
 When a thought about a project, a person, or a task suddenly pops up, pause and consider why it struck you.
 Your body can reveal patterns that your mind cannot see immediately.
 Over time, you’ll learn to trust these flashes as legitimate information.